-- 430-3 COMPUTER-BASED PUBLISHING AND INSTRUCTION.
+430-3 COMPUTER-BASED PUBLISHING AND INSTRUCTION.
 Opportunities to work with various computer hardware and software systems to prepare instructional materials.
-Emphasis is placed on design and production of effective instructional materials. - 435-3 TEACHER MADE MATERIALS.
-Development of instructional materials which integrate various media.
-Emphasis on teacher made materials, visual communication, computer graphics. - 450-3 USING VIDEO FOR INSTRUCTION.
+Emphasis is placed on design and production of effective instructional materials.

+435-3 TEACHER MADE MATERIALS.
+Development of instructional materials that integrate various media.
+Emphasis on teacher made materials, visual communication, and computer graphics.

+450-3 USING VIDEO FOR INSTRUCTION.
 Instructional television as medium for learning.
-Emphasis on delivery systems including commercial, public and satellite programs; teacher produced instructional sequences. - 481-3 COMPUTERS IN EDUCATION: THEORY AND PRACTICE.
+Emphasis on delivery systems including commercial, public, and satellite programs; teacher produced instructional sequences.

+481-3 COMPUTERS IN EDUCATION: THEORY AND PRACTICE.
 Research on and effective methods for using computers in an educational setting and a systematic framework for integrating computers into the curriculum.

-Prerequisite: basic computer literacy. - 482-3 INSTRUCTIONAL SOFTWARE DESIGN.
+Prerequisite: basic computer literacy.

+482-3 INSTRUCTIONAL SOFTWARE DESIGN.
 Design principles for computer-based instruction.
-Emphasizes systematic analysis, current design issues, development techniques.
-Prerequisites: IT 481 or consent of instructor. - 486-3 COMPUTER NETWORKS IN EDUCATION.
-Local area and wide area networks designed for educational settings, including curriculum, classroom configurations, instructional management, telecommunications, and available resources.
+Emphasizes systematic analysis, current design issues, and development techniques.
+Prerequisite: IT 481 or consent of instructor.

+486-3 COMPUTER NETWORKS IN EDUCATION.
+Local area and wide area networks designed for educational settings including curriculum, classroom configurations, instructional management, telecommunications, and available resources.

-- 490-1 to 6 SPECIAL TOPICS.
+490-1 to 6 SPECIAL TOPICS.
 Varied content.
 Topics of immediate concern in instructional technology field.
-May be repeated once for a total of 6 hours. - 500-3 PRINCIPLES OF INSTRUCTIONAL TECHNOLOGY.
-Major concepts, critical issues, and research in instructional technology, including historical perspectives, design models, media, development, evaluation. - 510-3 INSTRUCTIONAL SYSTEMS DESIGN.
-Concepts and procedures related to systematic design, development, implementation, evaluation of instruction. - 530-3 INSTRUCTIONAL DEVELOPMENT.
-Systemmatic procedures for design, development and evaluation of learning systems.
+May be repeated to a maximum of 6 hours.

+500-3 PRINCIPLES OF INSTRUCTIONAL TECHNOLOGY.
+Major concepts, critical issues, and research in instructional technology including historical perspectives, design models, media, development, and evaluation.

+510-3 INSTRUCTIONAL SYSTEMS DESIGN.
+Concepts and procedures related to systematic design, development, implementation, and evaluation of instruction.

+520-3 PERFORMANCE TECHNOLOGY.
+Assessment and analysis of training and educational needs; procedures for performing instructional analysis; consultation strategies.

+530-3 INSTRUCTIONAL DEVELOPMENT.
+Systematic procedures for design, development, and evaluation of learning systems.
 Emphasis is placed on consultation skills, analysis procedures, development and implementation issues, project management, and evaluation models.
+Prerequisite: IT 510.

+540-3 DISTANCE EDUCATION.
+Examination of theories and applications of distance education in educational and training settings in a variety of instructional modalities.
+Prerequisite: IT 481

-Prerequisite: IT 510. - 560-3 INSTITUTIONAL CONTEXTS FOR TECHNOLOGY.
+560-3 INSTITUTIONAL CONTEXTS FOR TECHNOLOGY.
 Issues related to the integration of technology in educational institutions are explored.
 Emphasis is given to planning models, leadership, management, professional development, and integration models.
-Prerequisites: IT 481, 500. - 582-3 AUTHORING SYSTEMS FOR INSTRUCTIONAL SOFTWARE.
+Prerequisites: IT 481; 500.

+582-3 AUTHORING SYSTEMS FOR INSTRUCTIONAL SOFTWARE.
 Principles of authoring systems and languages for developing computer-based instruction.
-Prerequisite: IT 482 or consent of instructor. - 585-3 INTERACTIVE LEARNING ENVIRONMENTS.
+Prerequisite: IT 482 or consent of instructor.

+585-3 INTERACTIVE LEARNING ENVIRONMENTS.
 Instructional theories and strategies for integrating computer-controlled video, audio, graphics, and text.
 Emphasis on interactivity, interface design, learner control, development tools.
-Prerequisite: IT 482 or consent of instructor. - 590-3 SEMINAR IN INSTRUCTIONAL TECHNOLOGY.
+Prerequisite: IT 482 or consent of instructor.

+590-3 SEMINAR IN INSTRUCTIONAL TECHNOLOGY.
 Topics in instructional technology.
 May be repeated once for a total of 6 hours.
-Prerequisite: consent of instructor. - 592-1 to 6 FIELD STUDY.
+Prerequisite: consent of instructor.

+592-1 to 6 FIELD STUDY.
 Supervised study in instructional technology.
 Work to be done in setting that closely matches student's educational and professional objectives.
 May be repeated to a maximum of 6 hours.
-Prerequisites: completion of at least 28 hours of graduate work; approval of adviser. - 595-1 to 6 PROBLEMS IN INSTRUCTIONAL TECHNOLOGY.
+Prerequisites: completion of at least 28 hours of graduate work; approval of adviser.

+595-1 to 6 PROBLEMS IN INSTRUCTIONAL TECHNOLOGY.
 Individual study of selected problems in instructional technology.
 May be repeated to a maximum of 6 hours.
-Prerequisite: consent of adviser. - 598-3 FINAL PROJECT.
+Prerequisite: consent of adviser.

+598-3 FINAL PROJECT.
 Design, development, and testing of instructional product.
 Proposal and defense required.
 Prerequisites: 30 hours toward completion of degree; consent of instructor.

 599-1 to 6 THESIS.
 Supervised research on approved topic.
 Proposal and defense required.
 May be repeated to a maximum of 6 hours.
-Prerequisite: consent of instructor and adviser.
+Prerequisites: consent of instructor and adviser.